-The City of East Cleveland’s Parks & Greenspace Plan consists of a five-phase process:
+The City of East Cleveland’s Parks & Greenspace Plan consisted of a five-phase process:

-Current Conditions: The Current Conditions phase outlines current park amenities, analyzes demographics and land use, and identifies areas lacking park space as a baseline for understanding the City’s park system and how it compares locally, regionally, and nationally
+Current Conditions: The Current Conditions phase outlined current park amenities, analyzed demographics and land use, and identified areas lacking park space as a baseline for understanding the City’s park system and how it compares locally, regionally, and nationally.

-Vision for Parks: In the Vision for Parks phase, residents outline their vision for how parks should change, expand, or be preserved
+Vision for Parks: In the Vision for Parks phase, residents outlined their vision for how parks should change, expand, or be preserved.

-Recommendations: In the Recommendations phase, action steps are identified that can be taken to achieve the community’s vision for parks
+Recommendations: In the Recommendations phase, action steps were identified that can be taken to achieve the community’s vision for parks.

-Implementation: The Implementation phase outlines priorities and responsibilities for actions to show how to accomplish each
+Implementation: The Implementation phase outlined priorities and responsibilities for actions to show how to accomplish them.

-Parks & Greenspace Plan Document: In this final phase, the previous pieces are combined into a complete, final document
+Parks & Greenspace Plan Document: In this final phase, the previous pieces were combined into a complete, final document.

 Questions or comments about the East Cleveland Parks & Greenspace Plan should be directed to: